mgedmin/python-imports.vim/README.rst

 Type ``:ImportNameHere [<name>]`` to add an import statement above the current line.

+Without an argument, these insert an import statement for the name under the cursor.

+Since this plugin is not very smart, it leaves the cursor on the newly inserted line so you can see what it changed and fix it if the import ended up in the wrong place or uses the wrong syntax.
+Use ``''`` or `````` to jump back.
+If you don't like this, you can use ``:ImportName!``/``:ImportNameHere!`` to avoid moving the cursor.

 I use the following mappings to import the name under cursor with a single keystroke::